HenrikSamuelsson/reading-patterns-in-the-machine/README.md

 - Documentation, examples of documentation are software development plan, software architecture, software detailed design, best practices, source code documentation and then particularly for the modules public interfaces

+## Chapter 3 Design Theory for Embedded Programming

+Discusses existing proven good rules of programming.

+Firstly the five principles known by the abbreviation SOLID.

+### Single Responsibility Principle

+> Definition: Single Responsibility Principle
+> There should never be more than one reason for a class to change.

+This principle can be adhered to by having a layered architecture to separate the responsibilities.
+For example if the receive data this can be split into three layers.
+The lowest layer can receive individual bytes until a known number of bytes have arrived, and then signal to the middle layer.
+The middle layer is responsible for checking up on the validity by controlling a check sum, if this check passes so is the top layer signaled.
+The top layer handles what actual action to take based on the data content, for example order that a heather is to be turned on.

+Another strategy to follow this principle is to in general keep elements small, this holds for everything from module level down to function level.
+Neither modules nor functions shall do many things.

 ## Abbreviations

 CI = Continuos Integration